ivoba/my-bash-it/readme.md

 ###install
 clone this repo to somewhere and include what you need.

-In the custom.aliases.bash add this for the symfony2 aliases:
+In the ~/.bash_it/aliases/custom.aliases.bash add this for the symfony2 aliases:

     if [ -f ~/Projects/my-bash-it/aliases/symfony.aliases.bash ]; then
-       . ~/Sites/my-bash-it/aliases/symfony.aliases.bash
+       . ~/Projects/my-bash-it/aliases/symfony.aliases.bash
     fi

 then call: